rubensworks/rubensworks.net/_posts/2019-09-27-using-rdf-in-javascript.markdown

 Thanks to the [Linked Data](https://www.w3.org/DesignIssues/LinkedData.html) rules, RDF is available on the Web behind HTTP URIs, such as `http://dbpedia.org/page/12_Monkeys` or `https://www.rubensworks.net/`.
-These URIs can then be **dereferenced** to look up its contents.
+These URIs can be **dereferenced** to look up its contents.
 Since RDF on the Web exists in various RDF serializations such as [Turtle](https://en.wikipedia.org/wiki/Turtle_(syntax)), [RDFa](https://rdfa.info/), and [JSON-LD](https://json-ld.org/), the dereferencing of RDF involves picking the correct parser for the returned RDF serialization.

-Concretely RDF dereferencing at a client for a URI typically involves the following steps:
+Concretely client-side RDF dereferencing for a given URI typically involves the following steps:

-1. Determine the **media types** from the available RDF parsers, such as `text/n3` and `text/html`.
+1. Determine the **media types** from the available RDF parsers, such as `text/n3` or `text/html`.
 2. Order the media types by **priority**, as different parsers may have different performance requirements.
 3. Perform [**content-negotation**](https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation) for the given URI to [retrieve an appropriate RDF serialization from the server](https://pieterheyvaert.com/blog/2019/02/25/nginx-conneg/).
 4. Pick the appropriate RDF **parser** based on the server's returned content type.